 It introduces several perennial ideas:

 I will argue below that The Republic is a Noble Lie justifying The Philosopher King.
 This follows from the failure to cross the Epistemic Access divide (failure of justifying The Form of the Good) - something demanded by the strictures of the Socratic Method and right alignment of the Tripartite Soul (particularly within a philosopher).

-Consequently, the The Republic, by its own standards, collapses into Sophistry, mere Appearance of justification over the reality of such.
-Thus, the Form of the Good concept raised in the book collapses into mere Sophistry and reveals itself as Noble Lie.
+Consequently, The Republic, by its own standards, collapses into Sophistry, mere Appearance of justification over the reality of such.
+Thus, the Form of the Good concept raised in the book collapses into mere Sophistry and reveals itself as a Noble Lie.

 According to the Socratic Method, an argument or dialogue that ends in contradiction is to be discarded as untrue, unworthy of a philosopher, irrational to believe, or false.
 (Introducing basic notions of Soundness, Validity, and non-contradiction.)

 Simultaneously, ideas must have justification (reasons) in order to be substantiated and confirmed in an argument.

 Lastly, the Philosopher (King) is to be rightly aligned with and dominated by Reason (the Tripartite Soul).

 A variety of criticisms against the primary (metaphysical) thesis of the work (and often considered the most significant and enduring idea) are raised and dismissed within the work purporting to justify the existence of Platonic Universals that derive (in some sense) from Ultimate Form of the Good.